ukitgroup/nestjs-http/README.md

 };
 ```

-Sou you can just define you service which should return these fields.
-For example you can use `cls-hooked` for retrieving request data
+Sou you can just define your service which should return these fields.
+For example, you can use `cls-hooked` for retrieving request data

 ```typescript
 export class TraceService implements TraceDataServiceInterface {